CarliJoy/intersection_examples/docs/specification.rst

 Rationale
 =========

-Outside of the fact that we are specifying the intersections should be ordered in python, very little about this should be surprising.
-The ordering allows for allowing developer choice in resolving ambiguity, and comes with a side-effect of allowing linear complexity when evaluating intersections by type checkers
+Outside of the fact that we are specifying that intersections should be ordered in Python, very little about this should be surprising.
+The ordering allows for developer choice in resolving ambiguity and comes with the side-effect of allowing linear complexity when evaluating intersections by type checkers.

 As ordering of an intersection has the potential to be controversial, the below summarizes what was explored and the various tradeoffs